fkuersch/obsidian-import-yinote/README.md

 ### In my Templater settings, `Script files folder location` is not called `scripts`

-If that's the case, you need to adjust the following config options:
+If that's the case, you need to adjust the following config options in `Import YiNote.md`:

 - `default_template_path`
 - `oembed_registry_path`